-Scope of scheme: The GX League accepted applications from companies which has interested in participating in emissions trading until April 28, 2023.
+- Scope of scheme: The GX League accepted applications from companies which has interested in participating in emissions trading until April 28, 2023.
 Going forward, these companies will establish their emissions reduction goals for the current fiscal year and actively work towards lowering their emissions.
 From the next fiscal year, trades based on actual emissions reductions will take place among the participating companies which the applications were accepted before April 28, 2023.
-It's important to note that since the trading will not commence until next fiscal year, there is no market in place for these transactions yet, and preparations are still ongoing.

-Greenhouse gases: Carbon dioxide, methane, nitrous oxide, sulphur hexafluoride, hydrofluorocarbons, perfluorocarbons, and nitrogen trifluoride.

-Regulator: The central Japanese government through the Ministry of the Environment, and credits generated under the Joint Crediting Mechanism (JCM) scheme.
+It's important to note that since the trading will not commence until next fiscal year, there is no market in place for these transactions yet, and preparations are still ongoing. - Greenhouse gases: Carbon dioxide, methane, nitrous oxide, sulphur hexafluoride, hydrofluorocarbons, perfluorocarbons, and nitrogen trifluoride. - Regulator: The central Japanese government through the Ministry of the Environment, and Ministry of Agriculture, Forestry and Fisheries. - Principal unit traded: The GX League is expected to trade domestic carbon credits and foreign carbon credits generated under the Joint Crediting Mechanism (JCM) scheme.
 The JCM scheme is a bilateral carbon offset mechanism designed to incentivise leading decarbonisation technologies in 25 partner countries.
-The GX Basic Plan outlines proposals to expand the JCM scheme beyond the current 25 partner countries through the implementation of large-scale decarbonisation projects, including carbon capture and storage projects.
+The GX Basic Plan outlines proposals to expand the JCM scheme beyond the current 25 partner countries through the implementation of large-scale decarbonisation projects, including carbon capture and storage projects. - Allocation method: Applications are accepted prior to 28 April in the year preceding the compliance cycle. - Trading method: As trading in respect of applications received by 28 April 2023 will only be traded during the 2024 fiscal year, preparations for trading are still ongoing and further details are awaited. - Settlement method: As trading in respect of applications received by 28 April 2023 will only be traded during the 2024 fiscal year, preparations for trading are still ongoing and further details are awaited.